lcdcustodio/ejb_remote_kubernetes/README.md

     kubectl exec -it  <pod_name> -- bash
 ```
 - In that case, <pod_name> = pod-client
-- Inside the pod, it is time to the standalone client:
+- Inside the pod, it is time to run the standalone client:
 ```
     java -jar app.jar
 ```
 - The client output will show up in the cli
-- It is possible also to see logs from EJBs Pods in order to follow invocations from server side perpective:
+- It is possible also to see logs from EJBs Pods in order to follow invocations from server side perspective:
 ```
     kubectl logs -f <pod_name> #pods created from deployment

 ```
-- Running serveral times the Client you will be able to see the service balancing the load between EJBs Pods.
+- Running several times the Client you will be able to see the service balancing the load between EJBs Pods.

 ------------